hashicorp/terraform-provider-google/website/docs/r/dns_managed_zone.html.markdown

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

+The `dnssec_config` block supports:

+* `kind` -
+  (Optional)
+  Identifies what kind of resource this is

+* `non_existence` -
+  (Optional)
+  Specifies the mechanism used to provide authenticated denial-of-existence responses.
+Output only while state is not OFF.

+* `state` -
+  (Optional)
+  Specifies whether DNSSEC is enabled, and what mode it is in

+* `default_key_specs` -
+  (Optional)
+  Specifies parameters that will be used for generating initial DnsKeys for this ManagedZone.
+Output only while state is not OFF  Structure is documented below.

+The `default_key_specs` block supports:

+* `algorithm` -
+  (Optional)
+  String mnemonic specifying the DNSSEC algorithm of this key

+* `key_length` -
+  (Optional)
+  Length of the keys in bits

+* `key_type` -
+  (Optional)
+  Specifies whether this is a key signing key (KSK) or a zone signing key (ZSK).
+Key signing keys have the Secure Entry Point flag set and, when active, will only be used to sign resource record sets of type DNSKEY.
+Zone signing keys do not have the Secure Entry Point flag set and will be used to sign all other types of resource record sets.

+* `kind` -
+  (Optional)
+  Identifies what kind of resource this is

 The `private_visibility_config` block supports: